Function-Correcting Codes for Insertion-Deletion Channel: Maximum Run-Length Function

 \end{lemma} \begin{proof} Let $x$ be a binary vector of length $k$ and maximum run-length $i$.
 Without loss of generality, we assume that the longest run of $x$ is $0^i$.
 To derive the lower bound, we consider a binary vector $y$ of length $k$ and maximum run-length $j$ that is as close as possible to $x$ while respecting the maximum run-length constraint.
-In this way, the minimal possible insdel distance will occur when the long runs in $x$ and $y$ are of the same symbol. \\ Let $y'$ be a substring of $y$ aligned with the run $0^i$.
-If $t$ is the number of $1s$ in $y'$, then the number of zeroes in $y'$ is $i-t$.
-This means $y'$ can have at most $t+1$ blocks of zeroes, each split by $1$ and having size at most $j$.
+In this way, the minimal possible insdel distance will occur when the long runs in $x$ and $y$ are of the same symbol.

+Let $y'$ be a substring of $y$ aligned with the run $0^i$.
+Let \(t\) denote the number of coordinates of \(y'\) equal to \(1\).
+Then \(y'\) contains \(i-t\) zeros.
+This means $y'$ can have at most $t+1$ blocks of zeros, each split by $1$ and having size at most $j$.
 Hence, we have,